• Skip to primary navigation

 FTP/Portal: This basic import tool allows you to log-on to a portal or FTP site, and import all your survey results as a digital file directly to your computer.
 This method is simple and will require no IT resources at your end.
 Since you have already agreed on the database format, you will be able to import this file directly into your data analysis tool.

-Real-time Data Exchange: This method allows an IVR service providers’ platform to connect with your Internet-enabled database.
+Real-time Data Exchange: This method allows an IVR service providers’ platform to connect with your Internet-enabled database via an API.
 It is more sophisticated and will be especially useful if you are:

 • conducting a concurrent web survey